0151 922 1216

-In order to safeguard all our children and staff it is school policy that any photographs or images taken during school events such as Assemblies, events, celebrations etc. are acceptable for parents/carers to do so.
+In order to safeguard all our children and staff it is school policy that any photographs or images taken during school events such as assemblies, Masses, performances, sporting events etc. are acceptable for parents/carers to do so.
 In this instance these images are permitted for personal use only and MUST NOT be shared on any form of social media.

 Each class spent time exploring the importance of keeping safe online.
 The children were asked to create a project such as a poster, presentation or booklet.

 Year 1 learnt the importance of Internet safety through the book 'Chicken Clicking' - a tale about the perils of misusing the Internet by Tony Ross and Jeanne Willis.
 The children acted out the story and subsequently made their own picture book based on the tale.

 Year 2: Year 2 Guide to Keeping Safe Online

 Year 2 thought carefully about how to use the Internet properly and safely.
 They came up with the idea of creating a step-by-step guide of how to keep safe online.
 The finished product was a booklet containing quotes, tips, rules and pictures.

 Year 3 worked in groups to create posters based on the SMART guide to being safe on the Internet.
 This guide provides regulations about how to use the Internet safely.
 The children thought it was particularly important to always tell a parent, carer or trusted adult if someone or something made them feel worried or uncomfortable online, or if they or someone they knew was being bullied online.

 Year 4 worked individually and in pairs to create posters detailing top tips on how to stay safe online.
 They highlighted that information on the Internet might not always be reliable, and people online might lie about who they are.
 The children came up with a quote 'Don't always believe what you read online'.